Look Alike Performance

 - User XYZ is predicted as least similar to objects in the positive class

-The Look Alike Score curve shows average model score for the top N ranked users, where N increases in size as you move right along the x-axis.
-This curve naturally slopes downward as lower-scored users are added to the average.
-The more sharply it decreases, the better your pipeline can differentiate between users similar vs. dissimilar to your positive labels.
+The Look Alike Score curve shows your pipeline’s prediction for the Nth ranked user.
+This curve naturally slopes downward from the highest-ranked user (N=1) to the lowest-ranked user.
+The greater the difference between the highest and lowest scores, the better your pipeline was able to differentiate between users similar vs. dissimilar to your positive labels.

 The curve for Pipeline A slopes sharply downward, indicating that it found more differentiation between its highest- and lowest-scored users than Pipeline B, whose curve slopes more gently.